Education Resources

 Wastewater and Aquatic Biology Class for K-12 Classroom Teachers

-We offer a professional development course each summer for K-12 classroom teachers.
-In 2024, we will offer a class titled “Wastewater and Aquatic Biology” on June 20.
-The class includes interactive classroom instruction, participation in a field-based project, and a tour of the Robert W. Hite Treatment Facility in Denver.
+We offer a professional development course each summer for K-12 classroom teachers and informal educators.
+“Wastewater and Aquatic Biology” takes place June 26, 2025.
+The class includes interactive classroom instruction, a field-based project, and a tour of the wastewater treatment plant.
 Professional development graduate credit is available.

 Contact Us